What Are Place Partnerships?

 Funding in Norfolk: What areas will benefit?

-Amongst the initial 53 areas announced for Place funding were King’s Lynn & West Norfolk, and Great Yarmouth.
+Amongst the initial 53 areas announced in 2023, to receive Place funding were King’s Lynn & West Norfolk, and Great Yarmouth.
 Both of these areas were identified as being in the top 10% of the country for inactivity, social need, deprivation and health inequality at a national level.
 These partnerships have seen us collaborating with local stakeholders and partners to target inequalities in those areas.

-In November, Sport England announced a major expansion of its work, and added a further 27 places to the Place Partnership expansion. amongst these was Breckland, which was identified as being in the top 20% for inactivity, social need, deprivation and health inequalities at a national level.
+In November 2025, Sport England announced a further expansion of its work and added an additional 27 places to the Place Partnership expansion.
+One of these additional places was Breckland, which was identified as being in the top 20% for inactivity, social need, deprivation and health inequalities at a national level.

 We have already begun working with Breckland Council and local organisations to identify the priorities for Breckland and are excited to begin work in tackling inequality across the district.